 He also chaired the Republican Study Group, a coalition of conservative House Republicans, which could give him a boost with some evangelicals of the party that have questioned Mr Trump's ideological purity, the BBC's Anthony Zurcher says.

-John Kelly - Department of Homeland Security Secretary
+John Kelly - Chief of Staff

 Mr Kelly is the highest-ranking military officer to lose a child in the wars in Iraq and Afghanistan.

 His son Robert, a first lieutenant in the Marines, was killed in combat when he stepped on a landmine in Afghanistan in 2010.

 The seasoned commander had previously clashed with the Obama administration on illegal immigration at the US-Mexican border.